cwinters8/sample-3tier-infra/README.md

 # 3 tier app infrastructure

 This is sample AWS infrastructure configuration for an application with 3 tiers of services - web, API, and database.
+The web and API services, along with their deployment configuration, can be found in the [sample 3 tier services repo](https://github.com/cwinters8/sample-3tier-services).

 The configuration creates: